Mar 14, 2025

 Victim Blaming Post #7 : Prodependency

 Who here wants a new name for codependency?
 Oh right, no one.
 "Prodependency" is another victim blaming term, made up by sex addiction therapist Dr. Robert Weiss.
-Besides all the other issues I have with Rob Weiss (like the fact he believes porn is healthy for some people and publicly locked Gail Dines and anti porn activists for being TOO anti porn🙄), the problem with Prodependency is that it's basically the same as codependency, minus a few beliefs, and then stealthily rebranded in a shiny new package.
+Besides all the other issues I have with Rob Weiss (like the fact that 1.
+He believes porn is healthy for some people and publicly mocked Gail Dines and anti porn activists, and called them "Henny Penny" for being TOO anti porn🙄., & 2.
+He works with a therapist named Kim Buck who once cuddled with her PATIENT., & 3.
+He knowingly and proudly employs a registered child sex offender named Scott Brassart.
+Brassart is also pro pornography, he admitted he still watches pornography, and he runs sex addiction 101 groups for sex ADDICTS!!!!), the problem with Prodependency is that it's basically the same as codependency, minus a few beliefs, and then stealthily rebranded in a shiny new package.
 Let's break down 1 book, 8 videos, more articles and research papers than I could count, all in just one post.

 What does Rob Weiss say that prodependency IS? :